SowHope Board of Directors

 Ms. Muedder is the author of “Singapore and Lessons From a Global Perspective” in Asia Insurance Review and “The Case for Total Absence Management” in Human Resources Planning.
 She also has served as the Chair of the New York Compensation Insurance Rating Board, and a board member for CWCI, NJCRIB, PACRB, National Council on Compensation Insurance, and National Workers Compensation Reinsurance Pool.

 Ms. Muedder earned her Bachelor of Science degree in insurance from Roosevelt University in Chicago and has completed advance studies at Northwestern University’s Kellogg School of Business.
 She also holds the Chartered Property Casualty Underwriter (CPCU) designation.
-Kathy is married to Brent and they have 2 children and 4 grandchildren.
+Kathy was married to her late husband Brent for 42 years, blessed with 2 children and 5 grandchildren.